mcv-m6-video/mcv-c6-2025-team1/week2/README.md

 Our implementation utilizes the pre-trained DEtection TRansformer (DETR) model with a ResNet-50 backbone, originally trained on the COCO dataset.
 DETR is an end-to-end object detection model based on transformers, eliminating the need for traditional region proposal networks.

 For our experiments, we process each frame at its original resolution and set a confidence threshold (default of 0.9) to filter detections.
-The model is optimized to detect only the car and truck classes (COCO class IDs: 3 and 8).
+The model is optimized for general object detection across diverse, real-world scenes, and we apply it directly for inference, specifically targeting car and truck classes for vehicle detection (COCO class IDs: 3 and 8).

 You can execute the detection pipeline with: